vegawidget/altair/CONTRIBUTING.md

 - to install the **Altair** Python package.
 - to build Vega-Lite chart-specifications using Altair.
-- to render chart-specifiations into HTML.
+- to render chart-specifications into HTML.
 - to communicate your charts.

 There are a lot of "moving parts" in keeping current with a Python package and a set of JavaScript libraries (Vega-Lite, vega-embed, ...).
 Accordingly, I want -- at least initially -- to keep the scope of this package as focused as possible.